Nebraska Chapter Leaders

 Jill Reeves, MHA

 Jill Reeves has over 30 years of experience in the healthcare industry and has worked exclusively in the fields of market research, statistical analysis and healthcare interactive/digital marketing.
-Before joining CQuence Health Group as marketing manager, Jill was director of communications and new media for PRC, a nationwide healthcare market research organization.
+Before joining Altus, Jill served as a marketing manager for CQuence Health Group and was director of communications for PRC, a nationwide health care marketing research organization.
 Jill earned a master's degree in healthcare administration from Bellevue University and a bachelor's degree in education from the University of Nebraska in Kearney.
-She is a published author and avid student of social media and emerging communication trends.
+She is a published author and avid student of health IT, social media and emerging communication trends.

 Nickie Leeper, CPHIMS